christopher-aube/github-portfolio/README.md

 5. Go to the Actions page.

-6. Under the workflow sidebar, there should be a `deploy-site` link, go there.
+6. Under the workflow sidebar, there should be a `Deploy Site` link, go there.

 7. Click the `Run workflow` button.